 Enable Incremental Ban Times for Repeat Offenders

-Enable the ban time increment setting to increase the ban duration for repeat offenders.
-This progressive penalty discourages persistent attackers by doubling the ban duration each time they trigger another offense.
-For example, you can double the ban each time an IP is caught repeatedly:
+The ban time increment feature increases ban duration for repeat offenders.
+This progressive penalty discourages persistent attackers by doubling the ban duration each time they trigger another offense:

 Ban Time Multiplier Configuration